-It is Group's policy to reduce generation of waste and use electricity economically.
+It is Group's policy and targets to reduce generation of waste and use electricity economically.
 To raise employees' environmental awareness, the Group has pasted environmental stickers and posters on the walls of its offices.
 The Group also encourages waste recycling and management.
 Measures include, for example, promoting paperless office and document digitalization.
 Electrical appliances are turned off when not in use to save energy and electricity.

-It is Group's policy to urge energy and water resources conservation and to reduce waste generation.
-The Group has always advanced the implementation of various environmental policies and utilized a series of recovery measures to minimize wastes, including various sorted collections and waste management before delivery of hardzardous and non-hazardous waste to the property management company of buildings for uniform recovery and treatment.
+It is Group's policy and targets to urge energy and water resources conservation and to reduce waste generation.
+The Group has always advanced the implementation of various environmental policies and utilized a series of recovery measures to minimize wastes, including various sorted collections and waste management before delivery of waste to the property management company of buildings for uniform recovery and treatment.
+The Group promotes waste recycling to its staff with the aim of reducing waste.
+For example, the temperature of the air conditioner should be the reasonable range.
+Employees turn off electrical appliances promptly before leaving the offices.
+The Group will continue to seek ways to improve energy efficiency and reduce electricity consumption in facilities.
+Meanwhile, the Group encourages all employees to participate in resource saving activities, encourages employees to save water, electricity and paper, including reducing the number of business trips and encouraging double-sided printing.
+After employees leave work, internal security guards ensure the office is powered off to ensure no power is wasted.